JohnMMcD/FTCJudgeHelper/README.md

 * some familiarity with the FIRST Tech Challenge scoring system

 # Setup Instructions
 Clone the repository and open with your IDE (the author used IntelliJ).
-Configure your IDE to compile using Java 17.
+Configure your IDE to compile using Java 8 or higher.

 If you are proficient using the JDK, you can copy the `src/main/java/Connect.java` file, add a sqlite driver to your classpath, and compile it.